 make themselves broadcast-independent as defined in clause 6.2.2.6; or

 be permanently signalled in the AIT by the broadcaster.

+Access to broadcast resources shall be automatically restored if a channel change is made either by the application or by the user (e.g. by pressing P+ or P-).
+This may result in the presentation of broadband delivered video being halted.
+If presentation is halted then this shall be reported using error 3 in the case of the AV Control object or MEDIA_ERR_DECODE in the case of an HTML5 media element.

 6.2.2.8 Behaviour on encrypted broadcast services